-A conjunction is a word that is used to join words, phrases, and both independent and dependent clauses in a sentence.
-We make use of a conjunction to write a longer sentence or complex sentence.
+A conjunction is a word that is used to join words, phrases, and clauses – both independent and dependent clauses – in a sentence.
+A conjunction is made use of to write a compound sentence or complex sentence.
 A complex sentence is one that contains an independent clause and at least one subordinate clause.
-A conjunction can be a word (although, and, because, but, if, or, while) or a phrase (as though, as well as, in order that, so that).
-There are three groups of conjunctions.
+For example, the independent clauses that made up a compound sentence can be joined by a coordinating conjunction (for, and, nor, but, or, yet, so).